natenka/pyneng-book-en/docs/source/book/10_useful_functions/zip.rst

 Zip
 -----------

-The ``zip()`` function:
+``zip()`` function:

--  sequences are passed to the function
+-  sequences are passed to function
--  zip() returns an iterator with tuples in which the n-tuple consists of n-elements of sequences that have been passed as arguments
+-  zip() returns an iterator with tuples in which n-tuple consists of n-elements of sequences that have been passed as arguments
--  for example, the 10th tuple will contain the 10th element of each of the passed sequences
+-  for example, 10th tuple will contain 10th element of each of passed sequences
 -  if sequences with different lengths have been passed to input, they will all be cut by the shortest sequence
 -  the order of elements is respected